 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 FordEx Group 300lm Mini Cree Led Flashlight: PERSONAL FAVORITE!
 Here we go with another flashlight.
-At the time of this writing, this one is only $3.20 with free shipping.
+At the time of this writing, this one is with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 Pictured is one that I own in green but they come in basic black as well as some other colors.